 Note that Mary’s local development process doesn’t change at all.
 Patches—like the integrator and centralized workflows—are merely a way to share changes amongst developers.
 It has little effect on the core Git concepts introduced in the first portion of this tutorial.

-Mary can create a patch from the new commit using the git format?patch command.
+Mary can create a patch from the new commit using the git format? patch command.

 git format-patch master

 This creates a file called 0001-Change-pink-to-a-manly-color.patch that contains enough information to re-create the commit from the last step.
-The master parameter tells Git to generate patches for every commit in the current branch that’s missing from master.
+The master parameter tells Git to generate patches for every commit in the current branch that’s missing from the master.

 Open up the patch file in a text editor.
 As shown by the addresses in the top of the file, it’s actually a complete email.
-This makes it incredibly easy to send patches to other developer.
+This makes it incredibly easy to send patches to other developers.
 Further down, you should see the following.

 This unique formatting is called a diff, because it shows the difference between two versions of a file.
 In our case, it tells us what happened to the pink.html file between the 98e10a1 and 828dd1a commits (your patch will contain different commit ID’s).
 The -7,8 +7,7 portion describes the lines affected in the respective versions of the file, and the rest of the text shows us the content that has been changed.
 The lines beginning with – have been deleted in the new version, and the line starting with + has been added.